Maekar I Targaryen

 During the trial of seven, Maekar came to blows with his brother Baelor, who fought for Dunk, and delivered a lethal mace blow to Baelor's head.
 Baelor survived the trial, but died soon after taking off his helmet.
 Maekar suspected that he would thereafter be held in suspicion as a kinslayer.
 Dealing with the problems of his sons, Maekar banished Aerion to the Free Cities and offered Dunk a position in his personal guard to serve as a role model for Aegon.
 After Dunk refused, Maekar allowed Aegon to accompany Dunk as his squire.

 In the Great Spring Sickness, King Daeron and the children of Maekar's brother Baelor died.
-Maekar's brother Aerys I Targaryen succeeded to the throne and appointed their bastard uncle Brynden "Bloodraven" Rivers as Hand.
+Maekar's brother succeeded to the throne as Aerys I Targaryen and appointed their bastard uncle Brynden "Bloodraven" Rivers as Hand.
 Maekar had expected to be appointed Hand and could not get along with Lord Bloodraven, so he withdrew from court to his residence at Summerhall.

 During the Third Blackfyre Rebellion he was recognised for his leadership.
 His son; Aerion, and uncle Bloodraven urged that Aegor "Bittersteel" Rivers be executed, but Aerys was merciful and allowed him to join the Night's Watch, a fate he managed to escape, Maekar's opinion on Bittersteel's punishment is unknown.